RichoKD/VeriFrame/frontend/docs/AUTHENTICATION.md

 # Authentication Implementation Guide

-This document explains the authentication workflow implemented in the StarkRender frontend.
+This document explains the authentication workflow implemented in the FluxFrame frontend.

 ## Overview